StellarSand/privacy-settings/Privacy Settings/Brave-Privacy-Settings.md

+## Privacy and security
+- Autocomplete searches and URLs: Off
+- Use Google services for push messaging: Off
+- Allow privacy-preserving product analytics (P3A): Off
+- Automatically send daily usage ping to Brave: Off
+- Help improve Brave's features and performance: Off

+#### Cookies and other site data
+- Block third-party cookies
+- Send a "Do Not Track" Request with your browser traffic: On

+#### Security
+- Standard protection
+- Always use secure connections: On

 ## Search engine
 - Search engine used in address bar: Qwant or any other privacy respecting search engine like DuckDuckGo, Startpage etc.